o3de/o3de.org/content/docs/userguide/animation/character-editor/sync-graph.md

 return syncSample;
 ```

-### Using Script on the Primary Graph to Control Shooting<a name="char-animation-editor-sync-graph-using-script-on-the-main-graph-to-control-shooting"></a>
+### Using Script on the Primary Graph to Control Shooting {#char-animation-editor-sync-graph-using-script-on-the-main-graph-to-control-shooting}

 The example Lua script on the primary entity \(the robot\) receives the keyboard input that toggles the firing of the gun\.
 The robot entity's animation graph's `shoot` parameter uses the **Boolean \(checkbox\)** type\.
 When the gun fires, the `shoot` parameter is true\.
 Because `shoot` is a named Boolean parameter, the Lua script on the primary entity uses the `SetNamedParameterBool` function on the `AnimGraphComponentBus`\.